 Non-skiers can soak up the experiences in the resort including cinema, cybercafe, library, spa, swimming pool, and fabulous food and events.

-South America’s oldest ski resort, Ski Portillo Chile turned 66 years old in 2015 and is all about providing an exclusive resort experience.
+South America’s oldest ski resort, Ski Portillo Chile is all about providing an exclusive resort experience.
 When skiers ask friends about where to ski in August, Portillo is generally the first response.
 The bar and living room are more than 60 years old and hold a lot of history.
-Kennedy kids, Argentinean polo players, Scotsmen in kilts and supermodels in furs have all passed through these halls.
+The world’s top pros, Kennedy kids, Argentinean polo players, Scotsmen in kilts and supermodels in furs have all passed through these halls.

 The gastronomy at the restaurants is world-class and the resort is always packed with events.
 Some of its most renowned are the Portillo wine week and wine fests, where Chilean wineries share their prize winning products with guests.